Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Bathroom Drywall Patching

-Surface preparation involves cleaning damaged areas and removing loose material or paint.
+Restroom surface preparation involves cleaning damaged areas and removing loose material or paint.
 Proper preparation ensures strong adhesion between patch materials and existing surfaces.

 Application methods vary by patch size: